raaymax/chat/README.md

 admin / 123
 member / 123
 ```
-Currently there is no actual admin with special permissions all users are equal.
+Currently, there is no actual admin with special permissions; all users are equal.
-There is also no way to create users in any other way than modifying database entries.
+Additionally, there is no way to create users other than modifying database entries.
-Managing users TBA.
+Managing users is yet to be added.

 ## License